24f1002405/TDS-Project-2/prompt.md

   - Don't convert to string
   - Convert to python native datatypes if present in library-specific dtypes like np.float
 - Don't include code comments
+- If the data is present inside local files, it is already loaded inside variable `all_files`, which is a Python dictionary where:
+  - Keys are filenames as strings (e.g., `'data.csv'`, `'notes.txt'`)
+  - Values are the file contents as strings for text files, or as base64-encoded strings for binary files (e.g., images)
+- If you use `plt.savefig()` function, use default settings